Testing Monotonicity of Real-Valued Functions on DAGs: Introduction

 \subsection{Problem and background}

-Let $G=(V,E)$ be a DAG with $n=|V|$ vertices and transitive closure $\mathrm{TC}(G)$.
-A function $f:V\to\mathbb{R}$ is monotone if $f(u)\le f(v)$ whenever $u\leadsto v$, i.e., for every edge in $\mathrm{TC}(G)$.
+For every positive integer $K$, write $[K]:=\{1,\ldots,K\}$.
+Let $G=(V,E)$ be a DAG with $n=|V|$ vertices.
+A function $f:V\to\mathbb{R}$ is monotone if $f(u)\le f(v)$ whenever $u$ reaches $v$ in $G$ (equivalently, whenever $(u,v)$ is an edge of the transitive closure).
 Given full access to $G$, a proximity parameter $\varepsilon>0$, and oracle access to $f$, the goal is to distinguish monotone functions from those that are $\varepsilon$-far from monotonicity with constant success probability.
 We do not charge for preprocessing or computations on $G$; only queries to $f$ are counted.
-We consider both non-adaptive and adaptive testers, with one-sided or two-sided error; see \Cref{sec:preliminaries} for definitions.
-A tester is non-adaptive if all queries are fixed in advance (adaptive otherwise), and one-sided if it always accepts monotone functions (two-sided otherwise).
-Much of the monotonicity-testing literature on both upper and lower bounds focuses on product domains such as the hypercube and hypergrid~\cite{BB16,BRY14,CS13a,CS13b,CS14,CDST15,CST14,DGLRRS99}.
+A query to a vertex $v$ returns its full value $f(v)$.
+A tester is \emph{non-adaptive} if all queries are fixed in advance and has \emph{one-sided error} if it always accepts monotone functions.